kliu9745/orie4580_finalproject/readme.md

 ## How to Run

-From the directory containing the scripts, run:
+From the directory batching_experiments, run:
 ```bash
 python batching_impact_experiment_runner.py
 ```